BT-OpenSource/Skool/README.md

 -	Generates all required files and pushes them to HDFS.
 -	Generates a workflow to be scheduled in Oozie.

+#### Problem Statement:
+With increased adoption of big data comes the challenge of integrating existing data sitting in various relational and file based systems with the big data and Hadoop infrastructure.
+There are open source connectors (ex.
+Sqoop) and utilities (ex.
+Httpfs/Curl on Linux) provided by database vendors and big data community to make it easy to exchange data, however in our experience engineering teams spend an inordinate amount of time writing code to simply shift data in and out of a big data system using these utilities.
+Part of this is due to varying data structures in databases that need to be moved across making it essentially a bespoke development every time and part is due to integrating it with security mechanisms like Kerberos which are deployed in enterprise big data installations.
+Typical data transfer coding involves handling various datatypes, accounting for volumes and variety of data to be transferred, writing test cases, creating workflow jobs for milestone / delta transfer and creating requisite Hive tables.
+Testing all these steps also requires extensive engineering effort.
+We also evaluated the following tools available in the market or in the open source community none of which were able to meet the use cases we were trying to address:

+-	Gobblin (LinkedIn contributed Open Source tool) - more focused on management of data flow schedule rather than ingestion or extraction
+-	Apache Nifi (Open Source) - does not cover requisite end to end flow, integration with Kerberos
+-	ODI (covered under Oracle EWL) has limited big data integration capability

+In order to make it faster and easier to exchange data from/to a big data system, we propose Skool - Data Integration Tool.
+This tool covers the following aspects:

+-	Seamless data transfer into a relational database (Oracle/Sql Server/MySql/Netezza or any JDBC compliant database)
+-	Seamless data transfer from a relational database into Hadoop (includes automated creation of Ozzie Workflows and Hive Tables)
+-	File transfer and Hive table creation for file based transfers into Hadoop
+-	Automatic generation and deployment of file creation scripts and jobs from Hadoop or Hive Tables

 #### Advantages of a  Skool:
 - Effort to write numerous lines of code for data integration would be replaced with a few clicks, thus saving valuable time.